Santos Laguna: 2010s

 In the Clausura 2015, Santos rebounded from a six-match losing streak to qualify for the playoffs.
 The club defeated top-ranked Tigres UANL 2–1 on aggregate to reach the semi-finals.
 They faced another favorite, Chivas del Guadalajara, whom they defeated 3–0 on aggregate.
 In the finals they faced Gallos Blancos del Querétaro in their first Liga MX final.
 Santos defeated Querétaro in the first leg of the finals at Territorio Santos Modelo with a record-breaking score of 5–0; Javier "Chuletita" Orozco scored four of the goals.
-In the second leg, at Corregidora Stadium, Gallos won 3–0 but Santos won their fifth championship 5–3 on aggregate.
+In the second leg, at Estadio Corregidora, Gallos won 3–0 but Santos won their fifth championship 5–3 on aggregate.

 In the Clausura 2018 tournament, under the management of former goalkeeper Robert Dante Siboldi, Santos Laguna earned twenty-nine points, tied with América and Monterrey, but placed fourth due to goal difference.
 In the playoffs, the team faced defending champions Tigres UANL and lost 2-0 in the first leg of the quarterfinals.
 In the second leg, Santos Laguna played with ten players for most of the match as Jonathan Rodriguez was sent off in the 28th minute but managed to win 2-0 and advance to the semi-finals.
-At this stage, Los Guerreros defeated América 6-3 on aggregate and qualified for the finals against league leader Toluca.
+At this stage, the Warriors defeated América 6-3 on aggregate and qualified for the finals against league leader Toluca.
 In the final first leg, played in Estadio Corona, both Djaniny Tavares and Julio Furch netted for Santos Laguna, helping the team defeat Toluca 2-1.
 In the second leg, Furch scored in the 10th minute but Toluca's Gabriel Hauche levelled in the final minutes of the match, which finished 1-1.
 Santos Laguna earned its sixth league title, whilst Djaniny Tavares finished the tournament as the top goal scorer, netting fourteen times, the eighth time a Santos Laguna player has achieved this feat.